bigfont/Bromance2013/gitCheatsheet.md

 # View Diffs

+Show the diff between your working tree and the index.
+Do this most often before staging.

     git diff

-Shows the diff between your working tree and the index.
+Show the diff between the index and the last commit.
+Do this most often before commiting.

     git diff --cached

-Shows the diff between the index and the last commit.
+Show the diff between your working tree and the last commit.
+This might sometimes be worth doing before staging or committing.

     git diff HEAD

-Shows the diff between your working tree and the last commit.